 There is ongoing dialogue among the institutions and the partners meet annually to discuss and evaluate educational activities to ensure students are provided with an equitable and transformative learning experience.
 Two jointly developed online courses—Foundations of Global Health 1 and 2—are offered to all students, and an interinstitutional exchange program allows students access to one another’s courses.
 During the annual learning symposium in Manipal, India, students from all the institutions work together.
 In addition to creating system maps of various health topics, they investigate how India’s healthcare system is linked with and shaped by its place in the world.

 The academic sector is increasingly cited as having the potential to effect significant change.
 To this end higher education must provide an intellectual and operational arsenal that is broad based, high calibre and accessible.
-The diamond model engages students, educators and researchers across disciplines, countries and institutions in addressing local and global health challenges and producing impactful research.

 Global Health Consortium